 _________________________________________________________________________________

-The Climate Change Learning Programme helps students build climate literacy through hands-on activities and critical discussions.
-It encourages collaboration and empowers students to express their environmental ideas through council submissions, art projects, or other positive actions.
+The Climate Change Learning Programme engages year 7 and 8 students weekly across a whole term to build climate literacy through hands-on activities and critical discussions.
+Students understand the ‘why’ behind our changing climate and are empowered to take positive actions through council submissions, art and environmental projects.

 The Climate Change Learning Programme, led by Will Stoval, teaches students about climate change literacy through interactive activities and experiments.